simonsobs/so_pysm_models/docs/so_pysm_models/models.rst

 2. The amplitude of EE spectrum is taken from Planck map at 353GHz

    EE_amplitude = 100 math:`\mu K^2` (for :math:`D_\ell` at :math:`\ell=80`)
-3. The TE degree of correlation is taken from Planck IX 2018

-   rTE = 0.35
-4. ratio between B and E modes from Planck IX 2018
+3. ratio between B and E modes from Planck IX 2018

    B_to_E = 0.5
-5. spectral tilt from Planck IX 2018
+4. spectral tilt from Planck IX 2018

    alpha = -0.42
-6. spectral index and temperature from Planck IX 2018
+5. spectral index and temperature from Planck IX 2018

    beta = 1.53, T=19.6 K